-Carson Daly and his wife, Siri Daly, have been sleeping in separate bedrooms since the fall — and "it’s the best thing," he recently told PEOPLE.
+Carson Daly and his wife, Siri Daly, started sleeping in separate bedrooms a few years ago, and he says they decided “it’s the best thing.”

-The TODAY co-host, 46, and his wife, 39, who's also a TODAY Food contributor, began sleeping apart while Siri was pregnant with their fourth child, Goldie, born on March 26.
+The TODAY co-host, 48, and Siri, who's also a TODAY Food contributor, began sleeping apart while Siri was pregnant with their fourth child, Goldie, born on March 26, 2020.

 "We're both pretty good-sized humans, and it just wasn't really working when she was in her third trimester, and I also have sleep apnea, which is very sexy for the ladies out there, I'm sure,” Carson joked to the magazine.
 “She couldn't get comfortable, so we were like a commercial you would see, kicking each other and just not sleeping.”

-Carson previously opened up about the decision with his fellow TODAY hosts back in September.
+Carson previously opened up about the decision with his fellow TODAY hosts.

-"If you're not taking care of your sleep, you're hurting your marriage," Dr. Oz answered.
+"If you're not taking care of your sleep, you're hurting your marriage," Oz answered.

 That's why the couple continue to prioritize getting a good night's rest.